toowoxx/caddy2-html-injection-plugin/README.md

 	order filter after encode
 }

-filter {
+injection {
-    # Only process URL matching this regex
-    path <optional, regexp pattern, default: .*>
-    # Don't process response body larger than this size
-    max_size <optional, int, default: 2097152>
-    search_pattern <regexp pattern>
-    replacement <replacement string>
+    # File to inject as inline text
+    inject <file to inject>
+    # Where to inject
+    before "</body>"
     # Only process content_type matching this regex
     content_type <regexp pattern>
 }

-# If you are using reverse_proxy, add this to its config to ensure
+# If you are using reverse_proxy, you may need to add this to its config to ensure
 # reverse_proxy returns uncompressed body:

 header_up -Accept-Encoding